cgarbin/cot6930-natural-language-processing/assignment2/README.md

 something wrong with the dataset, it may be the nature of the underlying data.
 We just have to be aware of it and be prepared to deal with it.

-In this case, we should exepec to have more students since they outnumber faculty in real life by an order of magnitude or even more.
+In this case we should expect to have more students since they outnumber faculty in real life by an order of magnitude or more.

 Note that at this point the data shows only two pieces of data, the class and the text.
 All words from the document are under "text".
 In the next step we will parse the document to extract words.

-#### Parsing the train data
+#### Parsing the train dataset

 In this step we will split the text into its individual tokes using Weka's `StringToWordVector` filter.
 Besides parsing the document into tokens, it will